SharmaTechie/SharmaTechie/README.md

 ## 💼 Recent Projects

-- **Job Portal:** A full-stack job posting and hiring platform built using Flask and React.
+- **Job Portal:** A full-stack job posting and hiring platform built using React and Tailwind.
-- **Portfolio Website:** A personal website showcasing projects, experience, and skills.
+- **Portfolio Website:** A sample website showcasing projects, experience, and skills.
 - **Book Recommendation:** A system to suggest books based on user preferences.

 ---